quebulm/MultiScreenVisonPro/README.md

 - **User Interface Enhancements**: Develop a more intuitive and user-friendly interface.

 ### Current Status
 This project is at the proof of concept stage.
-It can demonstrate the extended display functionality but may experience lag and is limited in features.
-Work is ongoing...
+It can demonstrate the extended display functionality but experience lag and is limited in features.
+Please note: active development has been discontinued.